dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

         the system has saved the value.

-      - A grey field with a "not allowed" mouse cursor means that the field is disabled and you can't enter a value.
+      - A grey field with a "not allowed" mouse cursor means that the field is disabled and you cannot enter a value.
 The keyboard cursor will automatically jump to the next open field.

       - To move to the next field, press the Tab key or the Down Arrow